Spire: Intrusion-Tolerant SCADA for the Power Grid

 - Detailed instructions on configuring and running Spire

-- A paper about Spire that is now available as a technical report.
-The paper will appear in final form in the IEEE/IFIP DSN 2018 conference and the presentation that was given (June 2018).
+- A paper about Spire that will appear in the IEEE/IFIP DSN 2018 conference and the presentation that was given (June 2018).

 - A presentation about Spire that was given at the Hawaiian Electric Company (January 2018)